Estimating Total Correlation with Mutual Information Estimators: INTRODUCTION

-Recently, mutual information has shown significant improvement when applied as a training criterion on learning tasks, such as conditional generation~\cite{chen2016infogan}, domain adaptation~\cite{gholami2020unsupervised}, representation learning~\cite{chen2020simple}, and fairness~\cite{song2019learning}.
-However, MI can only handle the statistical dependency between two variables.
-When considering optimization of correlation among multiple variables, MI requires computation of each variable pair, which leads to a quadratic increase in computation cost.
-To address this problem, total correlation (TC) has been proposed by extending MI to multi-variable cases:
+Recently, mutual information has been used as a training criterion to deliver noticeable performance improvement for deep models on various learning tasks such as conditional generation~\citep{chen2016infogan,cheng2020improving}, domain adaptation~\citep{gholami2020unsupervised,cheng2020club}, representation learning~\citep{chen2020simple,gao2021simcse,yuan2020improving}, and model debiasing~\citep{song2019learning,cheng2020fairfil}.
+However, standard MI in \eqref{eq:mi-definition} only handles the statistical dependency between two variables.
+When considering correlation among multiple variables, MI requires computation between each pair of variable, which leads to a quadratic scaling in computation cost.
+To address this problem, total correlation (TC)~\citep{watanabe1960information} or multi-information~\citep{studeny1998multiinformation} has been proposed for multi-variable scenarios:

-TC has also proven effective to enhance machine learning models in many tasks, such as independent component analysis~\cite{cardoso2003dependence}, and disentangled representation learning~\cite{chen2018isolating,locatello2019fairness,kim2018disentangling}.
-However, TC suffers from the same numerical problem as MI: the exact values of TC are difficult to calculate without the closed-form distribution $p(\vx_i)$ and with only samples accessible.
-Previous works on disentangled representation learning~\cite{chen2018isolating,gao2019auto} avoid the estimation problem by assuming that both the latent priors and the inference posteriors follow multi-variate Gaussian distributions.
-Poole, {\em et al.}~\cite{poole2019variational} proposed an upper bound of TC by further introducing another variable $\vy$.
-With a strong assumption that given $\vy$, all $\vx_i|\vy$ are independent, $p(\mX|\vy) = \prod_{i=1}^n p(\vx_i|\vy)$, Poole, {\em et al.}~\cite{poole2019variational} concluded that $\TC(\mX) = \sum_{i=1}^n \MI(\vx_i; \vy) - \MI(\mX; \vy) $.
-All the aforementioned methods require additional assumptions to the distributions, which limits their application scenarios.
+TC has been also proven effective to enhance machine learning models in many tasks such as independent component analysis~\citep{cardoso2003dependence}, structure discovery~\citep{ver2014discovering} and disentangled representation learning~\citep{chen2018isolating,locatello2019fairness,kim2018disentangling}.
+However, TC suffers from the same practical problem as MI, namely, that the exact values of TC are difficult to calculate without the availability of the closed-form distributions, or only relying on samples either via the kernel density estimation (KDE)~\citep{kandasamy2015nonparametric, singh2014exponential} and \textit{k}-Nearest Neighbor (\textit{k}-NN)~\citep{pal2010estimation, Kraskov2004EstimatingMI, gao2018demystifying}, which may perform well on data with low dimensionality but failed on the high one.
+Furthermore, previous works on disentangled representation learning~\citep{chen2018isolating,gao2019auto} strongly assume that both the joint distribution $p(\vx_1,\vx_2,\dots,\vx_n)$ and marginal distributions $\{p(\vx_i)\}_{i=1}^n$ follow Gaussian distributions, so that the TC value can be calculated in closed-form. \citet{poole2019variational} proposed an upper bound of TC by further introducing an auxiliary variable $\vy$.
+With a strong assumption that given $\vy$ and $\vx_i|\vy$, all variables are conditionally independent, $p(\mX|\vy) = \prod_{i=1}^n p(\vx_i|\vy)$, \citet{poole2019variational} showed that $\TC(\mX) = \sum_{i=1}^n \MI(\vx_i; \vy) - \MI(\mX; \vy)$, \emph{i.e.}, that the TC value can be bounded by MI estimators~\citep{belghazi2018mutual,poole2019variational,cheng2020club}.
+All these TC estimation methods require additional strong assumptions on the distributions of data samples, which heavily limits their application in practice.